 The marquise diamond is one of the fancy shapes, which is a term labelled to every other diamond shape besides a round brilliant cut.
 Being one of the fancy shapes, the marquise is not as in demand as the round brilliant, often times making it more affordable.
 The marquise is not any less spectacular though, with the shape featuring 60 facets throughout, giving it a wonderful brilliance sure to catch anyone’s eye.

 As well as being more affordable than a round brilliant cut, the marquise shape has the visual appearance of looking larger than its carat weight.
 So for those who are looking for a ring on the larger side, a marquise is a great choice.

 Marquise cut diamonds can exhibit something called a ‘bow-tie effect’ which occurs when light doesn’t bounce into the middle of the diamond because of the angles on which the diamond’s facets are cut.

-Another consideration when choosing a marquise diamond is the colour.
-Because of the way it’s shaped, the marquise stone tends to have more depth in the middle and is shallow at the end, causing the stone to show more of its colour at the tips.
-It depends on the specific stone, but when choosing a marquise diamond it’s a good idea to choose a colour grade that is one step higher than preferred, to make sure that your gemstone doesn’t display any tints of grey or yellow.
-We would recommend choosing between D and G for an optimum colour.
+Another consideration when choosing a marquise diamond is the color.
+Because of the way it’s shaped, the marquise stone tends to have more depth in the middle and is shallow at the end, causing the stone to show more of its color at the tips.
+It depends on the specific stone, but when choosing a marquise diamond it’s a good idea to choose a color grade that is one step higher than preferred, to make sure that your gemstone doesn’t display any tints of grey or yellow.
+We would recommend choosing between D and G for an optimum color.

 Another element to pay attention to when picking a marquise diamond is the symmetry and cut of the shape.
 With a marquise diamond, it is easier to notice an asymmetrical cut if the two pointed ends of the stone don’t line up.
 The diamond must have either excellent or a very good symmetry grade.
 A marquise diamond should also have a length to width ratio of 1.75-2.15.